There are a number of quick and simple tests to determine the effectiveness of a particular plasma process upon a surface.

 Surface energy test methods

-Here we discuss the various methods available that best suit plasma technology and our customers.
+We can go on here, to discuss the various methods available that best suit plasma technology and our customers.

 Dyne Test Inks